Comparison guide

 | Elderly parent expenses | Not the clearest fit | Strong fit: one person can keep records and share context |

-| Roommate bills over time | Strong for shared roommate groups | Strong when one person pays often and needs a running balance plus follow-ups |
+| Roommate bills over time | Strong for shared roommate groups | Strong when one person pays often, splits shared bills, and needs per-person balances plus follow-ups |

-| Couple spending | Useful for shared splitting | Strong when clarity matters without making the relationship feel like a scoreboard |
+| Couple spending | Useful for shared splitting | Strong when shared costs need clarity without turning the relationship into a scoreboard |

 | Partial repayments | Can record settlements | Strong fit: repayments stay inside the running balance and history |